DIY Cold Plunge

 Drill holes in your cooler

 This obviously can't be undone, so be careful and methodical.
-The holes can be on the side or back, depending on where you want to pipes from come out.
+The holes can be on the side or back, depending on where you want the pipes to come out.
 The cooler floor is fairly thick, so make sure you don't drill too low.
 Additionally, don't drill the outlet too high, because it needs to be able to suck water in.

 Mark the center of where you will drill, and then check several times that it's in a good location.
 I chose to add both holes to the ends in the center, with the outlet below the inlet.
 My outlet hole is 9 inches from the bottom of the cooler (on the outside), and the inlet hole is 18 inches from the bottom of the cooler.